Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics: Conclusions

 \section{Conclusions}

 The idea to obtain an effective scalar constraint (and hence effective dynamics) from the quantum theory has a long road of success.
 In the seminal paper \cite{APS}, the effective Hamiltonian was shown to reproduce the quantum evolution of coherent states, in particular removing the cosmologic singularity.
-First steps of repeating the effective dynamics program in a more complicated setting were taken in \cite{AC14_summary,AC14,AC15}, in the context of a gauge-fixed version of the full theory.
-These results confirmed the effective LQC Hamiltonian (\ref{effective-rw-ham}).
+First steps of repeating the effective dynamics program in a more complicated setting were taken in \cite{AC14_summary}, in the context of a gauge-fixed version of the full theory (called Quantum Reduced Loop Gravity, QRLG).
+In those works, the authors compute the expectation value of the QRLG Hamiltonian on some semiclassical states, and find that it coincides with the effective Hamiltonian (\ref{effective-rw-ham}) of LQC.

-In this paper, we have pushed the program further, by calculating the effective scalar constraint in full LQG without assuming any simplifications, and considering both Euclidean and Lorentzian contributions.
+In this paper, we have pushed the program further, by calculating the expectation value of the LQG Hamiltonian, without assuming any simplifications, and considering both Euclidean and Lorentzian contributions.
 We found that the Euclidean part is in agreement with LQC at leading order (the corrections are proportional to the semiclassicality parameter $t$ of the complexifier coherent states we used).
 The Lorentzian part, on the other hand, introduces a different dependence on the variable $c$.
 While this dependence was already discussed within LQC \cite{yongge}, it was not emphasized that it leads to a departure from the standard bounce picture.
 We have shown that this is the case in a simple toy model.

 The main message we want to communicate is twofold.
-On one hand, we have seen how from the full theory one can derive the effective dynamics of a reduced symmetry model (encoded in the special choice of coherent state labels), and that this is in agreement with LQC (and classical cosmology) at late times, whereas important modifications appear in the early universe.
-On the other hand, we have shown that the choice of coherent states and the regularization procedure by which one obtains the Hamiltonian operator have crucial impact even on the semiclassical dynamics.
-Unless these details are fixed, no reliable quantitative and finer qualitative predictions can be made.
-It is thus inescapable to integrate methods (such as the renormalization group or consistency with Dirac algebra) into the quantization process in order to fix any discretization errors.
+On one hand, we have seen how from the full theory one can derive a candidate for an effective Hamiltonian of a reduced symmetry model (encoded in the special choice of coherent state labels), and that this is in agreement with LQC (and classical cosmology) at late times, whereas important modifications appear in the early universe.
+For applications in LQC the name ``effective Hamiltonian'' is indeed justified, as its trajectories agree with those obtained via quantum evolution of the minisuperspace model \cite{ADLP}.